outragedline/outragedline/README.md

 -->
 - 🌱 I’m currently focused on learning the foundations of math and computer science
 - 💬 Ask me about linux 🐧
+- 👯 I’m looking to collaborate on open source projects such as neovim, the linux kernel and many more
 - 📫 How to reach me:
   - [Telegram](https://t.me/outragedline)
   - [linkedin](https://www.linkedin.com/in/diego-janson-860564264)